JackieDo/Laravel-Log-Reader/README.md

 This will delete log files.
 It also delete all entries in file, of course.

+### Ordering result of your get log entries request
 You can easily order your results as well using the `orderBy($field[, $direction = 'desc'])` method:

     LogReader::orderBy('level')->get();
     LogReader::orderBy('date', 'asc')->get();

+### Paginating result of your get log entries request

     LogReader::paginate(25);